-2013 was the year of the seller in LoCo as every statistical measure of value increased.
+2013 was the year of the seller in Loudoun County as every statistical measure of value in real estate increased.
 A couple of my buyers experienced this first hand with multiple offer situations, but we were still able to find them a home.
-Probably the most shocking stat was a 21% increase in total sales volume to almost $2.9 billion!
+Probably the most shocking stat was a 21% increase in total sold homes volume to almost $2.9 billion!
 That’s enough to buy the Redskins, Capitals, Nationals, and Wizards!
 Let’s take a look at a few key stats…

-Our first graph shows a month by month accounting of last year’s 6289 closed transactions (up 13.5% compared to 2012).
+Our first graph shows a month by month accounting of last year’s 6289 closed real estate transactions (up 13.5% compared to 2012).
 The dark purple line represents detached single family homes (3,203 sales), and the lighter purple line represents all attached homes (like townhomes and condos, 3,086 sales).
-I thought one of the most interesting things here was the big spike in sales for December, making it the 6th busiest month of the year.
+I thought one of the most interesting things here was the big spike in sales for December, making it the 6th busiest month of the year for home sales.

 Here were a couple of other noteworthy stats (if you want the whole picture download this –>LoCoVA-2013):